jayanthvarma134/jobAuto-ResumeAgent/README.md

 The script will:
 1. Open each job application URL
 2. Extract all form elements
+3. Fill form fields with resume data
+4. Upload resume file when required
+5. ~~Pause for manual captcha solving if needed~~
-3. Save the data to JSON files in the `output` directory
+6. Save the form structure to JSON files in the `output` directory

 ## Output Format